runebaas/switzerlan-rules/rules/tournaments/osu.md

 During Ro16/8, L1-2 and Ro4/2, L3-6, players will be granted 1 ban each.

-During Grandfinals, players will be granted 2 bans each.
+During grand finals, players will be granted 2 bans each.

 #### Map Rules

 Once started, the map must be played until the end.
 The point distribution of a map is determined by the scores submitted to the /mp/ link.
 A player’s score is counted as long as he does not quit during the map.
-If a map is played on the wrong settings e.g wrong mod or score system, it will be replayed.
+If a map is played on the wrong settings e.g. wrong mod or score system, it will be replayed.

 #### Lobby behaviour